POS Hardware: Best Options for Small Business

 POS Display

 If your POS terminal is not built into your POS display, you’ll need a separate staff-facing screen.
-There are several other optional POS display types (that we’ll explore below), but this main display faces your staff and enables them to perform all the POS functions like recording sales, processing discounts, returns, loyalty and rewards, and more.
+There are several other optional POS display types (which we’ll explore below), but this main display faces your staff and enables them to perform all the POS functions like recording sales, processing discounts, returns, loyalty and rewards, and more.
 In most cases, this display can also operate as your employee clock-in and log-in screen.

 Nowadays, most POS displays are touch screens.
 But in high-volume retail environments like grocery stores, you may still see non-touch-screen displays.